 I’m kinda obsessed with the Zombie Apocalypse.
 I’m absolutely prepared and know exactly what to do if it happens.
 I’m a nurse and the nurse never dies in zombie movies, so stick with me!

 BA, Marketing Management, University of Arkansas

 JD, St. Louis University, School of Law

-Alisha is from St. Louis and has lived in north county for more than 20 years.
-Alisha joined ACD as an Executive Assistant in July 2016.
-While living in north county, she has witnessed how the police have targeted black people and the impact that has had on their ability to work, drive and provide for their families and this drew her to ACD.
+Alisha joined ArchCity Defenders in July 2017, and works as the Operations Associate.
+Prior to this role, she worked at ACD as an Executive Assistant and Receptionist/Intake Coordinator.
+Alisha is from St. Louis and has lived in North County for more than 20 years.
+While living in North County, she has witnessed how the police have targeted black people and the impact that has had on their ability to work, drive and provide for their families and this drew her to ACD.

 I love karaoke and cooking.

 BS, Pan-African Studies, University of Louisville